LPnave/azbow-lahiru/README.md

-# Lahiru Navaratna's ATL Candidate
+# Lahiru Navaratna AZBOW ATL Candidate

 This app was created using create-express-api template Please use the below to start the application